 How to know if the cell phone has NFC and activate it

-1. Some smartphones have the widget right in the toolbar.
+- Some smartphones have widgets right in the toolbar or notification bar.
 To access it, go to the home screen, drag it down, and locate the icon.

-6. Set the service that will be used and slide the switch to activate “Pay with the app currently open.”
+- Set the service used and slide the switch to activate “Pay with the app currently open.”

 Whether you’re an iPhone user, where NFC has been available since the iPhone 6, or an Android enthusiast, just a simple trip to your phone’s settings will reveal whether this technology is at your fingertips.